chaitanya-thengdi-psl/ndb-food-reports/README.md

 * To achieve a polished result, more styling (and use of classes, including Bootstrap layout classes) will need to be added to the code.
 * The fetch API (that fetches via `fdcId`) is not used as I didn't see a need for using it.
 * Favorites functionality is implemented via a "Food List" which you can add to via search results.
 This list is saved to and retrieved from localStorage.
+* Lodash is used as a dependency, but only for throttle/debounce logic.
+This logic restricts the number of search requests made to max 3 per second.